The Olympic Port was the result of an extensive urban development for the 1992 Olympic Games

-A makeover for the Barcelona Olympic Games
+The Olympics: A makeover for Barcelona

-Before the 1992 Summer Olympic Games, Barcelona was a city that had lived continuously turning its back to the sea.
-This changed dramatically when plans were announced for the development of a new sports marina, several docks, a new neighborhood that would give housing to the athletes -The Olympic Village- and two skyscrapers (Hotel Arts & Mapfre Tower).
+Before the 1992 Summer Olympic Games, Barcelona was a city that had lived turning its back to the sea.
+This changed dramatically when Barcelona was chosen to host the 1992 Olympic Games.

 Redefining the Barcelona skyline

-- Many of the best seafood restaurants are in this part of town.
+- Some of the best seafood restaurants are in this part of town.
 Whether you're looking to have lunch or dinner close to the beach, or if you prefer a fancy but more secluded setting, this is the place to go.

 - If you're a sailing enthusiast, the local Barcelona Sailing Center (Centre Municipal de Vela) has sailing equipment for rent and different activities with qualified instructors.

-How to get to the Port Olimpic:
+How to get there

 Metro: Line 4.
 Ciutadella Villa Olímpica

 Dont miss these nearby attractions, all located within walking distance of the Olympic Port

 Barcelona’s coastline has achieved the status of having the best urban beaches of the Mediterranean, with beaches for every taste